mauro235/retail/README.md

 - I have used 2 decimal digits for storing the price but could be whatever precision required
 - I didn't add unit and integration tests because it's out of scope, but I normally add them
 - I have set the date format to yyyy-MM-dd HH:mm:ss, but could be changed in a constant
+- I have made the decision of not adding interfaces between layers because it will be an overkill.
+I understand that many developers would prefer interfaces between layers in hexagonal or similar architectures, but it's a personal criteria or preference.
+There are many pros and cons of adding interfaces where are not needed like adding interfaces for JPA interfaces for instance.
+- I hope it's clear that I have preferred to not add interfaces in this task, but otherwise I have no problem in using them if that's the preference for the project.

 ### Sample request
 ```